Sapphire Solar Farm NSW

 Decommissioning

-The design life of the solar panels is at least 30 years.
-At the end of their useful life, the solar and electrical equipment will be either replaced and the solar farm repowered, or the project will be decommissioned, and the site returned to its original use at the expense of the project.
+The design life of the wind turbines will be at least 30 years.
+At the end of their useful life, the wind turbines and electrical equipment will be either replaced and the wind farm repowered, or the project will be decommissioned, and the site returned to its original use at the expense of the project.

 Current Stage